Master work in Particle Physics - LDMX project

 The region ~MeV to ~GeV of the allowed thermal origin mass range is largely unexplored.
 Intriguingly, most of the stable constituents of known matter have masses in this range.
 Moreover, hints for physics beyond the Standard Model (BSM) are found at low energy (the decay of 8Be*, g-2 and the neutrino masses).
 It is therefore a priority to explore this mass range.
 This scenario requires an additional interaction between DM and the Standard Model which can be realized by DM being part of a hidden sector of physics that would additionally explain the DM stability, mediate interactions with the Standard Model and therefore realize the thermal origin in the ~MeV to ~GeV mass range.

 LDMX will have a unique potential to explore this mass range.

 If there is an interaction between light DM and ordinary matter as there has to be in the case of a thermal origin, then there necessarily is a production mechanism in accelerator-based experiments.
 The most sensitive way to search for this production is to use an electron beam to produce DM in ﬁxed-target collisions.
 This is what LDMX will do when built and under operation at SLAC/Stanford.

 We have designed LDMX guided by extensive simulations for a 4 GeV electron beam.
-LDMX will also get an 8 GeV electron beam and this master work is to take an important role in exploring the LDMX performance at 8 GeV using the same simulation program as was used for 4 GeV.
+LDMX will also get an 8 GeV electron beam, and maybe even a 16 GeV beam in a later phase at CERN.
+These master works are to explore the LDMX performance at 8 GeV and 16 GeV using the same simulation program as was used for 4 GeV.
+The different topics include:

 The work will be performed in the context of the LDMX collaboration with many universities in the USA in addition to Lund University.
-This means that this master student has to be prepared to participate in evening (because of time zones) Zoom meetings roughly once a week to discuss the progress and problems with our collaborations, in particular in California.
+This means that the master students have to be prepared to participate in evening (because of time zones) Zoom meetings roughly once a week, or every second week, to discuss the progress and problems with our collaborations, in particular in California.